pahuldeep/Image-Fusion/README.md

 This application performs image fusion using various methods.

-THIS is the version 1.2.0 with opencv integrated I will update later features later.
+THIS is the version 1.2.0 with opencv integrated I will update features later.

 - IHS method (OpenCV working)
 - MEAN method (OpenCV working)